 We’ve now seen how to handle systems of equations in two variables.
 In this quiz, we’ll take the next logical step forward and attack systems in three variables.

 As usual in mathematics, let’s try to reduce the problem to one we already know how to solve.
-Suppose we have the two equations Which of the following equations is not true?
+Suppose we have the two equations Which of the following equations is not equivalent to the two equation system?

 In the last problem, we saw that given two equations in three unknowns, we can reduce to a single equation with two unknowns (and eliminate whichever of the variables we’d like).
 Thus, with 3 equations with 3 unknowns, we can reduce to two equations in the same two unknowns, which we already know how to handle!